-Books with words when children are secure with the first set of sounds and can successfully blend them.
+A book with words when children are secure with the first set of sounds and can successfully blend them.
+The children will take home the same book that they have read in Reading Practice at school.

-Library book- opportunity to change weekly.
+Library book- opportunity to change weekly on a Monday.
 A picture book for sharing together.